Apologies, our Wildlife Break is not currently available.

 On your second day head south towards Crinan and visit Dunadd Hill Fort, once the capital of the early Scottish Kingdom of Dalriada and the site of inauguration for the early kings of Scotland.
 It now provides a spectacular view across the Moine Mhor National Nature Reserve and on to the sea and islands in the distance.
 Carry on towards Tayvallich to see the beavers at Knapdale, introduced in 2009 as part of a conservation project.
 Next, visit Kilmartin Museum to learn more about the ancient glen – this makes a perfect stop for a coffee and homemade cake!

-On your third day experience the jewel in the crown with a 2-3 hour Corryvreckan Wildlife trip from Seil Island, either with Sealife Adventures, Jenny Wren Boat Charter or Seafari Adventures Oban.
+On your third day experience the jewel in the crown with a 2-3 hour Corryvreckan Wildlife trip with either with Sealife Adventures, Seafari Adventures Oban or Craignish Cruises.

 Whilst you are out and about, look out for sightings to add to our online wildlife diary; from the shores of Asknish Bay a wide collection of birds from Herons and buzzards to Sea Eagles are all seen frequently flying and fishing.